 You see them all the time.
-You know what I am talking about – those perfect treats or cupcakes that look as if they were created by the Cupcake Empress herself.
-We don’t know if a Cupcake Empress actually exists to be honest, but you get the point.
+You know what I’m talking about — those perfect treats or cupcakes that look as if the Cupcake Empress herself created them.
+To be honest, we don’t know if a Cupcake Empress actually exists, but you get the point.
 You may even have a few (hundred) ideas pinned for the next classroom party at your kid’s school or a future baby shower.
-But as you scroll through all the once fabulous ideas that self-doubt starts to creep in.
+But as you scroll through all the once-fabulous ideas, self-doubt starts to creep in.
 Can I really do those?
-They look really hard.
-I mean REALLY hard!
-The person who posted these must have gone to culinary school and specialized in `Divine and Skilled Cupcakes’ for sure.
+They look too hard.
+I mean, seriously hard!
+The person who posted these must have gone to culinary school and specialized in “Divine and Skilled Cupcakes,” for sure.

-We’re going to let you in on a little cupcake making secret just in time for the holidays.
-Your guests or recipients are going to be in awe of your skills.
+We’re going to let you in on a little cupcake-making secret just in time for the holidays.
+Ready?
+Come close. *whispers* Your guests or recipients are going to be in awe of your skills.
 You do not have to be Martha Stewart to create a cupcake masterpiece.
 Not even close.
-So what’s the big secret?
-What is going to launch you from basic store bought cupcakes to amazing cupcake maker extraordinaire?
-Lean in…all you need are time and patience.
-Aside from the cupcakes that are made of fondant or have perfectly coifed frosted tops, cupcakes with candies on them just take time and, well, the right candies.
+So, what’s the big secret?
+What is going to launch you from basic store-bought cupcakes to cupcake maker extraordinaire?
+All you need is patience.
+Aside from the cupcakes made of fondant or with perfectly coifed frosted tops, cupcakes with candies on them just take time and, well, the right candies.

-The cupcakes we made are a perfect example of this fact.
-We obtained the ideas for our ‘Thanksgiving Dinner’ theme from different examples of each cupcake we saw on various other venues or recipe books and decided to bring them all together in one meal.
-The only thing hard about making these cupcakes come together was finding a time to get together a make them.
-So before you cut yourself short on your abilities to create some of the ideas you see, look more closely.
-Read the directions and make sure you have all the necessary supplies.
-Hell, even see if there is a video on how to do it.
-It is likely that you will be able to create something you never thought possible.
-Here goes…
+The cupcakes we made are a perfect testament to this fact.
+We obtained the ideas for our “Thanksgiving dinner” theme from different examples of each cupcake we saw on various other venues or recipe books and decided to bring them all together in one meal.
+The hardest thing about making these cupcakes was finding a time to get together and make them.

 Mashed Potato Cupcake